MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 - **Single tenant app and multitenant app in home tenant**: For a single tenant app, contact the admin of the tenant to revoke the permissions already granted to the app.
 For a multitenant app, contact the admins of all the tenants where instances of your application reside to [revoke permissions granted to the enterprise application](~/identity/enterprise-apps/manage-application-permissions.md).
 It ensures that the application doesn't maintain access through the removed permission.
 - **Multi-tenant apps in customers' tenants**: Ensure that you communicate with your customers to revoke permissions through announcements, blogs and any other communication channels.

-For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can revoke permissions on their own behalf through the [My Apps portal](https://myapplications.microsoft.com).
+For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can use the MyApps portal to revoke permissions they have granted.
+For more information on how end users can revoke permissions in the MyApps portal, see [Revoke end user consent](https://support.microsoft.com/account-billing/edit-or-revoke-application-permissions-in-the-my-apps-portal-169be2b4-ee26-4338-aea8-d19bb2f329ee)

 ### Replace a permission